christianheuchert/CreateAlert/README.md

-# Log
+# CreateAlert

-This activity allows you to write log messages.
+This activity creates an alert on Sofia

 ## Configuration